DennisTheodoreNedry/ArgumentParser/go/README.md

 )

 func main() {
-	arg.Argument_add("--help", "-h", false, "Shows all available arguments and their purpose") arg.Argument_add("--exe", "-x", true, "Path to Trespasser exe [REQUIRED]") arg.Argument_add("--smks", "-s", true, "Path to a folder containing the four smk's [REQUIRED]") arg.Argument_add("--levels", "-l", true, "Path to all the different levels and other materials [REQUIRED]")
+	arg.Argument_add("--exe", "-x", true, "Path to Trespasser exe [REQUIRED]") arg.Argument_add("--smks", "-s", true, "Path to a folder containing the four smk's [REQUIRED]") arg.Argument_add("--levels", "-l", true, "Path to all the different levels and other materials [REQUIRED]")